savi-lang/savi/docs/intro-vs-pony.md

 #### FFI Block

-While in pony we use `@` to mark that we are calling a C function, in Mare we declare an `:ffi` type:
+While in Pony we use `@` to mark that we are calling a C function, in Mare we declare an `:ffi` type:

 ```mare
 :ffi LibC
   :fun printf (format CPointer(U8), arg1 CPointer(U8)) I32
 ```

 In the example above you see that we are declearing plain functions.
-You need to specify all types, just like in pony.
+You need to specify all types, just like in Pony.
 All FFI functions have the `non` reference capability.

 #### Usage example